Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

 In the first part, I  profiled the data and presented a low-level overview of the data For instance; the total number of records in each table, the null and the distinct values in the table, and the minimum, maximum & average values in the table.
 Also, the cities with the most reviews and the businesses with high star ratings etcetera.

 In the second part, I did a comparative analysis of the businesses with 2-3 star ratings to the businesses with 4-5 stars.
-I also infered the similiarities between the business that are open with the closed ones.
-I then analyzed to ascertain the most popular business category.
+I also inferred the similarities between the businesses that are open with the closed ones.
+I then analyzed it to ascertain the most popular business category.

  ## Part 1: Dataset Profiling and Understanding

- In this section, a series of questions were posed with the primary goal of unraveling the composition and scale of the data, shedding light on its fundamental characteristics.
+ In this section, a series of questions are posed with the primary goal of unraveling the composition and scale of the data, shedding light on its fundamental characteristics.
  ### Questions:
- The following questions are addressed in this section:

  1. Profile the data by finding the total number of records for each of the tables.